eyanoapp/opensigl/docs/en/finance/ledgers/posting-journal.md

 # Journal Module

-The Journal is the central module of the BHIMA software - all transactions must flow through the Journal to enter the [General Ledger](/general-ledger.md) and appear in subsequent reports.
+The Journal is the central module of the OpenSIGL software - all transactions must flow through the Journal to enter the [General Ledger](/general-ledger.md) and appear in subsequent reports.
 It is a gatekeeper for all proposed transactions, a ledger where the accountant can validate, correct, and approve transactions that enter the system.
 No financial transaction is considered finalized until it is _posted_ from the Journal into the General Ledger.

 ## Financial Operations as Transactions

 In the introduction, we noted that all financial operations are represented as both a record and a transaction.
-In this section, we will discuss the properties of transactions in BHIMA.
+In this section, we will discuss the properties of transactions in OpenSIGL.

 As described in [Double Entry Bookkeeping](/finance-modules/overview.md#double-entry-bookkeeping), transactions are composed of two or more lines.
 Some information, such as the transaction date is shared across all lines; others, like the accounts, are specific to a line.
 The list below contains all properties of a transaction.
 Shared properties are denoted by the tag **\[shared\]**.

 * **ID**: used only for internal purposes.
 This 36 character string uniquely identifies the line in the transaction.
-It is really only meant to be used when reporting issues to BHIMA support.
+It is really only meant to be used when reporting issues to OpenSIGL support.
 * **Period \[shared\]**: a human readable version of the period.
 * **Project \[shared\]**: the project associated with the record.
 * **Transaction ID \[shared\]**: a human readable identifier associated with the transaction.
 It is composed in the following way: `${project abbreviation}${increment}`.
 For example, the first transaction of a project abbreviated by "TST" will be `TST1`.
 This allows transactions between projects to be differentiated.